Jack5079/bark-beagle/README.md

 ## Fun Facts

-If no code increases the bruh count, it won't show.
+If no code increases the bark count, it won't show.
 If no upgrades are loaded, the list won't be there.